mneuronico/multi-agent-system-library/README.md

 The `mas` library empowers developers to create robust, flexible, and intelligent systems while minimizing the complexity of setup and orchestration.
 Whether you are a beginner experimenting with multi-agent architectures or an expert building large-scale AI-driven workflows, the `mas` library adapts to your needs.

+### Currently in alpha
+This library has not yet been extensively tested and is currently under development.
+Please **do not use it in production yet**, but feel free to test it and post your issues here, or email me at mneuronico@gmail.com to collaborate or know more about this project.

 ---